Garethp/aws-azure-auth/README.md

 #### Option A: Install for All Users

-Install azure-azure-auth globally with npm:
+Install aws-azure-auth globally with npm:

     sudo npm install -g aws-azure-auth --unsafe-perm